Ephemerality/xray-builder.gui/README.md

 * Python 2.X if you plan on using mobi_unpack.py instead of the .exe (Optional)
 * HtmlAgilityPack (http://htmlagilitypack.codeplex.com/) (Included)

-## Instructions
+## Instructions and Binary Downloads
-Furthur instructions are located in the thread on Mobile Read: http://www.mobileread.com/forums/showthread.php?t=245754
+Furthur instructions and binaries are located in the thread on Mobile Read: http://www.mobileread.com/forums/showthread.php?t=245754